Arria: Biography

-When the chaste Arria handed to her Paetus the sword which she had with her own hand drawn forth from her heart, "If you believe me," said she, "the wound which I have made gives me no pain; but it is that which you will make, Paetus, that pains me."
+When Arria handed Paetus the sword she had used to stab herself, she said, "If you believe me, the wound which I have made gives me no pain; but it is that which you will make, Paetus, that pains me."

 Sir Ronald Syme, an expert on prosopography, stated in his paper, 'People in Pliny', that he could not understand why Arria's granddaughter was called Fannia, stating: "Why she should be called 'Fannia', no clue."